 White – 401 yds, par 4.
 SI 8 : Red – 294 yds, par 4, SI 4

-The first time the River Cole comes into play, as it runs across the seventh hole and the problems set themselves out as the golfer tees their ball up.
+This is the first time that the River Cole comes into play, as it runs across the seventh hole.
 This is a dog-leg (left to right), so a good tee shot is needed to give you a chance to hit the smallest green on the course, which is a plateau green set into the face of a slope.

-For the unwary the big slope in front of the green makes for an impossible shot with it catching anything dropped short, easy to drop a shot here.
+For the unwary the big slope in front of the green makes for an impossible shot with it catching anything dropped short, so it is very easy to drop a shot here.

 8th hole – Whitegarth House

 White – 199 yds, par 3.
 SI 12 : Red – 180 yds, par 3, SI 12

 A difficult par 3 as the tee seems to be slightly below the green, so this makes judging the correct club more of a problem.
 There is a lot of space to the right, but beware of the drainage ditch and the occasional trees.
 However, to the left there are also problems starting with the trees and ending with a very inviting garden.
 Then the golfer is faced with a green which slopes back instead of forwards and has two bunkers left and right – stray and you could have a lot of problems.

 White – 465 yds, par 4.
 SI 2 : Red – 438 yds, par 5, SI 8

 To finish the front nine running along the boundary of the course, this is a challenging par 4 (par 5 for the ladies).